Chakri45446/netflix-gpt/README.md

 - created our Redux Store where userSlice
 - Implemented Sign Out Feature
 - Update Profile
+- Bug Fix : Sign Up user dispalyName , Profile picture Update.
+- Bug Fix : if the user is not logged in redirect / browse to Login Page and vice-versa.
+- unsubscribe to the onAuthStateChanged callback
+- Added hardcoded values to contants
+- Registered for TMDB API & create an app & get access token
+- Get data from TMDB now now playing movie list page
+- Custom hook for now playing movies
+- Create movieSlice
+- update the store with movies Data
+- Planing for Main Container and Secondary Container
+- Fetch Data for Trailer Video
+- Update store with Trailer Video Data
+- Embedded the Youtube Video and make it autoplay and mute
+- Tailwind classes to make Main Container look awesome

 # Features

 - Login / Sign Up Page

   - Sign In / Sign Up Form
   - redirect to Browse Page

 - Browse (after authentication)

   - Header
   - Trailer in Background
   - Title & Description
   - Movie suggestions
-         - MovieList * N
+    - MovieList \* N

 - Netflix-GPT Page
   - Search Page
   - Movie Suggestions